windtoday/windtoday-blog/_posts/2017-09-06-introducing-v3.md

 In the application, the products are showed following a certain order.

-The sort way that we use for show products are based in a price score analyzing of each product in the market using similar products to him as reference.
+The sort way that we use for show products are based in a price score analyzing of each product in the market, using similar products to him as reference.

 This makes possible show first the right deals, not only based in the price, also taking in consideration year, condition, material or size.